openearth/aeolis-python/CONTRIBUTING.md

 ## Acknowledgements

-The contributing guidelines for AeoLiS are sourced from the [NLeSC/python-template](https://github.com/NLeSC/python-template).
+The contributing guidelines for AeoLiS are based on the [NLeSC/python-template](https://github.com/NLeSC/python-template).